algorandfoundation/docs/docs/get-started/tokenization/nft.md

 # More NFT Resources

+- Learn more about NFTs from Algorand's Chief Product Officer: [The Enduring Value of NFTs on Algorand: A Critical Role in the Future of Finance](https://www.algorand.com/resources/blog/the-enduring-value-of-nfts-on-algorand){: target="blank"}
 - [Search the developer blog](../../../blog/?query=nfts){: target="blank"} for more NFT-related guides, code prototypes, and explanations from the community.
 - [Browse community tools and projects](../../../ecosystem-projects/?tags=nfts){: target="blank"} related to NFTs.
 - Detailed documentation on [Algorand Standard Assets (ASAs)](../../../get-details/asa/){: target="blank"} and related [transaction types](../../../get-details/transactions/#asset-configuration-transaction){: target="blank"}.